wmyers/skimbleshanks-520202/README.md

 - Backend: http://localhost:3000/
 - Frontend: http://localhost:3001/ (has redirect)

-I haven't used `wait-on` or implemented a monorepo or some other technique to launch the apps, so just start the backend and then the frontend.
+I haven't used `wait-on` or implemented a monorepo or some other technique to launch the apps, so please start the backend and then the frontend in separate terminals.